 This Performance Measure is a permit requirement and is included in our SWMP.
 Mapping, followed by smoke testing to confirm connections, has resulted in removal of illicit and non-stormwater connections from the MS4.
 Mapping has also identified areas where outfalls can be eliminated, reducing the impact of flow and pollutants to receiving waters.
-Improvements to water quality should result from removal of illicit connections.
+Improvements to water quality should result from removal of illicit connections and elimination of outfalls.